 So, I thought I would figure out exactly how much the unsubsidized loans could cost students who borrow for the first year just to show the calculations.

 First, I looked at the rules as indicated on the financial aid letter from one of the universities that has offered admission to my son (these should be standard loan features):

 - Loan Amount: $5,500 per year (maximums increase each year but I'll keep the loan amount at this number)

 - Interest Rate: 4.29% fixed (annual rate for loans disbursed between July 1, 2015 and June 30, 2016)

 - Origination fee: 1.073% of loan amount (fee for loans disbursed before October 1, 2015; currently, $59.02 per year if the full amount is borrowed)

-- Interest calculation: interest is capitalized or added to the loan balance while the student attends college
+- Interest calculation: interest will accrue during college and then be capitalized or added to the loan balance when repayments start

 According to FedLoan Servicing, interest accrues daily.
-Further, I am going to assume an annual loan amount of $5,500, annual interest rate of 4.66%, and capitalization of interest to the loan balance (rather than payoff of the interest while the student is in school).
+Further, I am going to assume an annual loan amount of $5,500, annual interest rate of 4.29%, and accrual of interest with later capitalization of interest to the loan balance (rather than payoff of the interest while the student is in school).

 Note that the interest rate and origination fee may change during four years (or more) of college.

-Again, Federal Direct Unsubsidized Loans are available to students regardless of financial need.
+Again, Federal Direct Unsubsidized Loans are available to students regardless of financial need and decided by individual colleges and universities.
 Subsidized loans are available based on demonstrated financial need.
 Both loans have the same interest rate and origination fee, though the rates and fees may vary depending on when loans are taken and money disbursed to students.